kobbled/rossum/README.md

 This may change in future versions (see `TODO.md`).

-#### I changed a header, but make claims there is 'nothing to do'
-Included headers are currently not listed as dependencies for the various binary targets in the generated `Makefile`.
-As such a change to a header will go unnoticed by `make`.
-The current work-around is to either `make clean all`, or to re-save the file(s) that include(s) the header.

-This will be corrected in a future version of `rossum`.

 #### How do I translate my sources for a different core version?
 `rossum` by default will configure the `Makefile` to use the `V7.70-1` version of the system core files.
 This can be changed both at generation time as well